samlip-blip/samlip-blip.github.io/_posts/2019-12-22-ufo-Samir-Lipovaca.md

 explore_text_mining_info_df["mining_info"]=explore_text_mining_info_df["text_mining_info_no_non_alpha_array"].apply(lambda x: [item for item in x if item not in stop_words])
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Finally for each of the lists we remove words with the length \<= 2.
+Finally, for each of the lists we remove words with the length \<= 2.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 explore_text_mining_info_df["mining_info2"]=explore_text_mining_info_df["mining_info"].apply(lambda x: [item for item in x if len(item) > 2])